Guidelines for Requesting Public Records

 The public has a right to access public information maintained by government agencies, including the Board of Governors and the Chancellor’s Office.
 In order to facilitate public access to records, the Chancellor’s Office has created the guidelines that follow.

-Request and Response for Public Records
+Requests for Public Records

 Requests for inspection or copying of public records may be directed to the Public Records Coordinator in the Chancellor’s Office at the email or mailing address provided below:

 Public Records Coordinator

 1102 Q Street, Suite 636

 Sacramento, CA 95811

 The Chancellor’s Office will provide an initial written response to a public records request within 10 days of receipt.
 A determination regarding whether documents will be provided may require up to an additional 14 days, depending on the complexity of the request and the availability of responsive documents.
 The production of responsive records may follow these determinations on a rolling basis, depending on the volume of records to be produced.

 A public record includes any writing owned, used or maintained by the Chancellor’s Office in the conduct of its official business, and may include information recorded or stored on paper, computers, email, or audio or visual tapes.

 Public Records Exempt from Disclosure